 In what way are neurogenic claudication and vascular claudication similar?
 In what ways do they differ?

-Neurogenic claudication and vascular claudication are distinct clinical entities that share a similar clinical symptom: difficulty walking.
-(The word claudication comes from the Latin claudicare meaning “to limp.”)
+Neurogenic claudication and vascular claudication are distinct clinical entities that share a similar clinical symptom: pain and impaired walking.
+(The word claudication comes from the Latin word, claudicare, meaning “to limp.”)
 Additionally, they share a common basic pathological mechanism, ischemia, although the targets of ischemia are different.

-Neurogenic claudication is caused by nerve ischemia in the lumbar spine.
-The most common etiology is spinal stenosis, namely degenerative spondylosis and its associated phenomena (bone overgrowth, disc protrusion, facet arthritis).
+Neurogenic claudication is caused by nerve ischemia in the spine.
+The most common etiology is spinal stenosis, namely degenerative spondylosis and its associated potentially-compressive phenomena (bone overgrowth, disc protrusion, facet arthritis).

-Decreased space in the spinal canal compresses the spinal cord or nerve roots (Figure 1) and impedes perfusion accordingly.
-The resultant ischemia can lead to buttock and thigh pain, and/or weakness; the calf can be involved, but the symptoms are usually proximal.
+Decreased space in the spinal canal compresses the thoracic spinal cord or lumbar nerve roots (Figure 1) and impedes perfusion accordingly.
+The resultant ischemia can lead to pain and weakness in the buttock and posterior thigh; the calf can be involved, but the symptoms are usually proximal.

 Spinal stenosis is often diagnosed with MRI or CT scan, as axial imaging can show it best.

 Neurogenic claudication is often exacerbated by prolonged upright standing or laying down and is relieved with bending over, such as on a bicycle or pushing a shopping cart.
 These latter positions of spinal flexion, riding a bicycle or pushing a shopping cart, tend to maximally open the spinal canal, whereas extension of the spine as seen with upright standing tends to compress the central canal.
 (This is analogous to Phalen’s maneuver compressing the carpal tunnel, with pressure relieved by holding the wrist in a neutral position.)